Dental Implants — New Braunfels, TX

 An implant post is used at either end of a bridge to support it.
 There’s no need to alter healthy teeth to bond dental crowns over them.
 Your bridge can last for several decades with the right care, so you’ll never need to worry about having it replaced.

-4 to 8 implant posts can support a denture to eliminate slipping or irritation.
-You’ll regain as much as 70% of your natural biting force to enjoy the next best thing to your natural teeth.
+Four to eight implant posts can support a denture to eliminate slipping or irritation.
+You’ll regain as much as 70% of your natural biting force to enjoy the next best thing to your home-grown teeth.
+Dr. Haag also offers All-on-4 dentures, allowing him to attach a complete denture that’s custom-printed in our office to four strategically placed implant posts on the same day as the surgery.
+This is a great option for patients who have experienced jawbone erosion because it reduces the need for a bone graft.

 Understanding the Cost of Dental Implants